scoy/KoduGameLab/resources/index.md

 <a name="research"></a>
 ## Research

-Research by a variety of faculty including David S. Touretzky of Carnegie Mellon University, Senior Lecturer in Game Design at the Waiariki Institute of Technology (Rotorua, New Zealand) and Allan Fowler. | External References Only
+Research by a variety of faculty including David S. Touretzky of Carnegie Mellon University, Senior Lecturer in Game Design at the Waiariki Institute of Technology (Rotorua, New Zealand) and Allan Fowler.<br>
+*External References Only*

 * [Accelerating computational thinking using scaffolding, staging, and abstraction.](<https://www.cs.cmu.edu/~dst/pubs/Touretzky-SIGCSE-2013.pdf>)
 * [Designing and refining of questions to assess students' ability to mentally simulate programs and predict program behavior.](<https://www.cs.cmu.edu/~dst/Kodu/pubs/SIGCSE-2016-Poster.pdf>)